Global existence of smooth solution to relativistic membrane equation with large data: Introduction

 \subsection{Arrangement of the paper}

-We arrange our paper as follows: In Section \ref{Section2}, we give some preliminaries including the notations, energy equalities, Gronwall inequalities and so on.
-Section \ref{Section3} is devoted to proving the global existence of the solution in the short pulse region {\rm II} by standard bootstrap argument.
-We decompose the geometric wave operator of RME in null frame adapted to the membrane geometry and prove the smallness of the solution on the last slice $C_{\delta}$ by induction in Section \ref{Section4}.
-In Section \ref{Section5}, we prove the global existence of the smooth solution in the small data region I. At last, we prove the existence of the initial data satisfying constraints \eqref{1.2}-\eqref{1.3-associated} in Section \ref{existence of data}.
+We arrange our paper as follows: In Section \ref{Section2}, we give some preliminaries including notations, energy equalities, Gr\"{o}nwall inequalities and so on.
+Section \ref{Section-large-data} is devoted to proving the global existence of the solution in the short pulse region {\rm II}.
+The smallness of the solution on the last slice $C_{\delta}$ is justified in Section \ref{Section4}.
+In Section \ref{Section-small-data}, we prove the global existence of the smooth solution in the small data region {\rm I}.
+In Section \ref{sec-blow up-scri}, we show the expanding effect near the null infinity.
+At last, we collect some calculations and prove the existence of initial data in the appendix.